 Artist Profile

-Beyond music, Sirja finds joy and inspiration in the anarchistic satire of Charles Bukowski, the works of Gabriel García Márquez and Milan Kundera, strength training, sauna and ice swimming, improvisation, vintage aesthetics, dark roast coffee, spicy food, and most of all, her beloved people — delightfully unruly and dear.
+Beyond music, Sirja's life is enriched by the anarchic satire of Charles Bukowski, the works of Gabriel García Márquez and Milan Kundera, strength training, sauna and ice swimming, improvisation, vintage aesthetics, dark roasted coffee, spicy food, and delightfully unruly people.

 Biography